Soldier Story: Torao Hayashi

 On October 27, the men set out before sunrise, marching in columns with each man holding onto the pack of the man in front of him as they could not see in the pitch-dark night.
 By 2:00 p.m. the 100th was in position on the right of the line with 2nd Battalion on the left and 3rd Battalion in the center.
 The attack moved very slowly, meeting heavy resistance.
 The fighting was severe and after a counterattack was broken, they dug in for the night.
 By the end of the next day, October 28, the 100th and 3rd Battalions had advanced about 500 yards and captured 70 prisoners.

-It was on this day, October 28, that Private.
+It was on this day, October 28, that Pfc.
 Torao Hayashi was mortally wounded by artillery shrapnel in his back and side.
 He was taken to an aid station where he died.
 He was buried at Épinal American Military Cemetery south of Bruyères.

 After the war, the US began closing many of its overseas wartime cemeteries.
 Families were given the choice of having their loved one returned home if they wished.
 The Hayashi family chose to have Torao returned to California.
 His remains were returned and interred at East Lawn Cemetery in Sacramento, where many other Hayashi family members are buried.